kayemk/Pong/README.md

 Pong
 ====

-Pong for Arduino with OLED 128  * 64
+Pong for Arduino with OLED display 128  * 64